-The DIR-808L features a cloud service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts to the mydlink^m app on Android and Apple mobile devices.
-To insure that your router is up-to-date with the latest features, mydlink^m will notify you when an update is available for your router.
-You can also monitor a user's online activity with real-time website browsing history, maintaining a safe and secure environment, especially for children.
+The DIR-816L features a Cloud Service that pushes information like firmware upgrade notification, user activity, and intrusion alerts to the mydlinkTM Lite app on Android and Apple mobile devices.
+To ensure that your router is up-to-date with the latest features, mydlink will notify you when an update is available for your router.
+You can also monitor a user's online activity with real-time website browsing history, maintaining a safe and secure environment, especially for children at home.

-On this page the user can configure the mydlink[TM] settings for this router.
-This feature will allow use of the mydlink cloud services that include online access and management of this router through the mydlink portal website, or by using portable device applications like iOS apps and Android applications.
+On this page the user can configure the mydlink settings for this router.
+This feature will allow us to use the mydlink Cloud Services that includes online access and management of this router through the mydlink portal website or portable device applications like iOS apps and Android applications.